 My race number and age category weren’t the only things that tattooed my body on race morning.
 Aside from my goal splits, three words also found their way to my skin: HUNGRY, SMART and SMILE.
 HUNGRY reminded me to race hungry and take each competitor on, one at a time.
 SMART to race smart, swim smart, bike smart, run smart.
 And most importantly, SMILE reminded me that this was a celebration of hard work and dedication over the past six months, and to relish this moment – because you’ll never forget your first!

 Without God, nothing would have been possible.
 I thank him for giving me the physical and mental stamina to train and compete; and for the courage to inspire.

-Trust in the LORD with all your heart and lean not on your own understanding; in all your ways acknowledge him, and he will make your paths straight. -Proverbs 3:5-6
+“Trust in the Lord with all your heart, and lean not on your own understanding.
+In all your ways, submit to him, and he will make your paths straight.” -Proverbs 3:5-6